 Water is essential for the transportation of nutrients and the maintenance of body temperature.
 Healthy digestion makes minerals and nutrients more accessible to the body.

-Now that we clarified that, what happens if you don’t drink enough water?
+Now that we clarified why we need water, what happens if you don’t drink enough of it?

 The Most Common Health Problem If You Don’t Drink Enough Water